frontenddogma/web-development-glossary/manuscript/l.md

 Legibility
 : The ease with which a reader can recognize individual characters in text.
 Aspects of type design that affect legibility include x-height, character shapes, stroke contrast, the size of counters, serifs, or lack thereof, and weight.
 Not to be confused with readability.&nbsp;[†](#w-legibility)

-LESS/Less
+Less/LESS
-: A dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client side or server side.
-The indented syntax of Less is a nested metalanguage, as valid CSS is valid Less code with the same semantics.
+: A dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets (CSS) and run on the client or server side.
+The indented syntax of Less is a nested meta-language, as valid CSS is valid Less code with the same semantics.
 Less provides the following mechanisms: variables, nesting, mixins, operators, and functions.
 The main difference between Less and other CSS precompilers is that Less allows real-time compilation via less.js by the browser.
 Less was first released in 2009.&nbsp;[†](#w-less) ℹ︎&nbsp;[lesscss.org](http://lesscss.org/)

 Let’s Encrypt
 : A non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge.
-The certificate is valid for 90 days, during which renewal can take place at any time.
+Certificate are valid for 90 days, during which renewal can take place at any time.
 The offer is accompanied by an automated process designed to overcome manual creation, validation, signing, installation, and renewal of certificates for secure websites.
 Let’s Encrypt launched in 2016.&nbsp;[†](#w-lets-encrypt) ℹ︎&nbsp;[letsencrypt.org](https://letsencrypt.org/)

 Letter-spacing
 : An optically consistent degree of increase (or sometimes decrease) of space between letters to affect visual density in a line or block of text.
 Letter-spacing should not be confused with kerning.
 Letter-spacing refers to a uniform adjustment to the spacing of a word or block of text affecting its density and texture.&nbsp;[†](#w-letter-spacing)

+Library
+: Typically used in connection with JavaScript, a collection of pre-written JavaScript which allows for easier development of JavaScript-based applications.&nbsp;[†](#w-library)

 LIFO
 : → Last In, First Out

-Library
-: Typically used in connection with JavaScript, a collection of pre-written JavaScript which allows for easier development of JavaScript-based applications, especially for AJAX and other web-centric technologies.&nbsp;[†](#w-library)

 Ligature
 : The joining of two or more graphemes or letters as a single glyph.
 An example is the character “æ” as used in English, in which the letters “a” and “e” are joined.
 The common ampersand (“&”) developed from a ligature in which the handwritten Latin letters “e” and “t” (spelling “et”, from the Latin for “and”) were combined.&nbsp;[†](#w-ligature)